Are you waiting for your breast milk to come in after having your baby?

 Your body is equipped with exactly what a newborn needs.
 Your breast milk is reduced to a fluid called colostrum during this stage.
 It’s packed with everything your baby needs to grow and thrive — a kind of concentrated baby superfood.

 The First 5 Days

-I didn’t have a clue what to expect during the first few weeks with my newborn — Google was my best friend!
-Keep in mind every new mom will have a different timeline.
-If you find yourself ahead or behind what I describe below, don’t panic.
+I didn’t have a clue what to expect during the first few weeks with my newborn.
+Google was my best friend!
+Every new mom will have a different timeline.
+If you find yourself ahead or behind what we describe, don’t panic.

 That’s one of the beauties of pregnancy, birth, and motherhood — no experience is ever quite the same.

 Your colostrum will be ready for your baby immediately after birth.
 The sooner you can get your baby to latch and get their first few drops, the better!
 It’s normal for babies to eat small amounts frequently.

 You’ll notice your baby becoming more clingy and starting to spend more time at the breast.
 This constant suckling signals your body that it’s time to begin producing more milk.
 This phase may last for a few days.

 We recommend you continue demand-feeding your baby every couple of hours.
 If your baby is having trouble latching, consider hand expressing your colostrum and using a syringe to help increase the demand for your milk supply.
 Be sure to get help from a lactation consultant if you’re worried that your baby isn’t latching well.

 You may start to feel your breasts enlarging and growing more tender as your milk volume increases.
 This is when most women start seeing a visible change.
 Your baby may also begin to act fuller after eating, but they may have problems latching on to overly full breasts.

 Empty your breasts as often as possible to encourage milk production in this phase.